farrajota/fastrcnn-example-torch/README.md

 To test a network's accuracy, run `th test.lua` and define the `-expID`, `-dataset` and `-expDir` input options (if changed) to compute the mean average-precision.

-> Note: The test script only uses a single GPU.
+> Note: The test script only uses a single GPU for inference.